Parcels-code/virtualship/docs/paper/paper.md

 # Summary

-`VirtualShip` is a Python-based package which exploits the customizability of the open-source `Parcels` Lagrangian simulation framework [@Lange2017; @Delandmeter2019] to simulate measurements as if they were coming from real-life oceanographic instruments.
+`VirtualShip` is a Python-based package which exploits the customisability of the open-source `Parcels` Lagrangian simulation framework [@Lange2017; @Delandmeter2019] to simulate measurements as if they were coming from real-life oceanographic instruments.
 The software builds a virtual ocean world by streaming data from the [Copernicus Marine Data Store](https://marine.copernicus.eu/) on-the-fly, facilitating virtual expeditions anywhere on the globe.

 # Statement of need

 Marine science relies on fieldwork for data collection, yet sea-going opportunities are limited due to financial costs, logistical constraints, and environmental burdens.
-We present an alternative means, namely `VirtualShip`, for training scientists to conduct oceanographic fieldwork, planning future expeditions and deployments, and comparing observational strategies with model data.
+We present an alternative means, namely `VirtualShip`, for training scientists to conduct oceanographic fieldwork in an authentic manner, planning future expeditions and deployments, and comparing directly observational strategies with model data.

 <!-- TODO: VirtualFleet mention? -->